loyjoy/academy/basic/start/login/login.md

   <img src="copy_link.png" alt="copy link of existing experience" title="copy link of existing experience" width="500"/>
 </p>

-Now click " Create Experience" in the chatbot to which you want to add the experience.
+Now click "New Experience"/"New Folder" on your start screen.
+Or you paste the experience in the Folder in which you want to add it.

 <p align="center">
   <img src="create_experience.png" alt="Create experience" title="Create experience" width="200"/>